noahehall/theBookOfNoah/_javascript.md

   5. executing our inline script blocks DOM construction, which also delays the initial render.
   6. When the browser encounters a script tag, DOM construction pauses until the script finishes executing.
     - in the case of an external JavaScript file the browser must pause to wait for the script to be fetched from disk, cache, or a remote server, which can add tens to thousands of milliseconds of delay to the critical rendering path.
+  7. avoid setTimeout/setInterval for visual updates, always use `requestAnimationFrame` instead
+    ```
+      function updateScreen(time) {
+        // Make visual updates here.
+      }
+      requestAnimationFrame(updateScreen);
+    ```
+  8. move long-running Javascript  off the main thread to web workers
+    - you can move pure computation work to web works if it doesn't require DOM access
+    - any data manipulation/traversal (E.g. sorting/searching)
+    ```
+      var dataSortWorker = new Worker("sort-worker.js");
+      dataSortWorker.postMesssage(dataToSort);
+      // The main thread is now free to continue working on other things...
+      dataSortWorker.addEventListener('message', function(evt) {
+         var sortedData = evt.data;
+         // Update data on screen...
+      });
+    ```
+  9. use micro-tasks to make DOM changes over several frames
+    ```
+      var taskList = breakBigTaskIntoMicroTasks(monsterTaskList);
+      requestAnimationFrame(processTaskList);
+      function processTaskList(taskStartTime) {
+        var taskFinishTime;
+        do {
+          // Assume the next task is pushed onto a stack.
+          var nextTask = taskList.pop();
+          // Process nextTask.
+          processTask(nextTask);
+          // Go again if there’s enough time to do the next task.
+          taskFinishTime = window.performance.now();
+        } while (taskFinishTime - taskStartTime < 3);
+        if (taskList.length > 0)
+          requestAnimationFrame(processTaskList);
+      }
+    ```
+  10. use chrome devtools timeline and javascript profile to assess the impact of javasacript
+    - be very wary of micro-optimizations because they won’t typically map to the kind of application you’re building.
 #### image optimizations
   1. images often account for most of the downloaded bytes on a page
   2. when to use which image type